-\begin{lemma} $L\reduce \biguplus_{e\in\Zn} M_e$. \end{lemma} \begin{proof} By assumption $L$ is weakly length-synchronous but not length-synchronous, and its syntactic morphism $(\varphi_L,\psi_L)$ is quasi-aperiodic.
+\begin{lem} $L\reduce \biguplus_{e\in\Zn} M_e$. \end{lem} \begin{proof} By assumption $L$ is weakly length-synchronous but not length-synchronous, and its syntactic morphism $(\varphi_L,\psi_L)$ is quasi-aperiodic.
 There is a constant $d_L$ such that all words in $L$ have nesting depth at most $d_L$ by Proposition~\ref{ptn:Bounded_nesting-depth}.